Employee Engagement

 Employee engagement is profoundly different from employee job satisfaction.
 Whereas job satisfaction is a characteristic that describes how satisfied you are with the work you do and the environment within which you work, employee engagement is more about being deeply connected and committed to performing the task and creating value-added outcomes.
 Employees may be satisfied with their jobs, for example, but not deeply connected or committed to their work.
 If your employees have job satisfaction without commitment, you may have people who enjoy the work environment but who may not feel a high level of job ownership or responsibility.

-This tendency is most evident when you look at one very important organizational outcome: customer satisfaction.
+This tendency is most evident when you examine one key organizational outcome: customer satisfaction.
 Research suggests that satisfied employees don’t necessarily translate their job satisfaction into quality service that meets customer expectations.
-But, when people are fully engaged in their jobs, customers tend to be more satisfied.
-Research suggests that job engaged employees directly affected the bottom line: an engaged workforce provided better customer service which, in turn, led to more satisfied customers and higher sales!
+But when people are fully engaged in their jobs, customers tend to be more satisfied.
+Research suggests that job-engaged employees directly affect the bottom line: an engaged workforce provides better customer service, which, in turn, leads to more satisfied customers and higher sales!

 Employee Engagement Defined

-Employee engagement is a characteristic where an individual approaches his or her work with enthusiasm, energy, focus, and commitment in such a way that the person is entirely present in his/her work and is able to bring his or her full potential to the work effort.
+Employee engagement is a characteristic in which an individual approaches his or her work with enthusiasm, energy, focus, and commitment, so that the person is entirely present in his/her work and able to bring his or her full potential to the effort.
 Engaged employees are deeply connected with their work, the work environment, and the people with whom they work.
 People are engaged at work when they feel a sense of ownership and commitment to the work itself, their peers, customers, and the company.

 Engagement Dimensions

-Our research has determined that there are six factors that influence someone’s level of job engagement.
-Organizations that care about the level of job engagement of their employees should focus some energy in each of these areas:
+Our research has identified six factors that influence someone’s level of job engagement.
+Organizations that care about the level of job engagement of their employees should focus some energy in each of these areas:employee_engagement

-- Job design/enrichment.
-Jobs are designed with the performer in mind and both broaden and deepen the performer’s tasks such that the work is challenging and fully utilizes the performer’s talents.
+• Job design/enrichment.
+Jobs are designed with the performer in mind and both broaden and deepen the performer’s tasks, making the work challenging and fully utilizing the performer’s talents.

-- Organizational support.
-This facet involves the degree to which performers have a sufficient level of support for their work in the form of effective supervision, communication, training, equipment, and other critical resources.
+• Organizational support.
+This facet concerns the extent to which performers have sufficient support for their work, including adequate supervision, communication, training, equipment, and other critical resources.

-- Personal strength and resilience.
-People tend to be more job engaged if they deal with change and uncertainty well, if they feel responsible for their own success, and if they are resourceful in solving the problems that they face.
+• Personal strength and resilience.
+People tend to be more job-engaged if they handle change and uncertainty well, feel responsible for their own success, and are resourceful in solving the problems they face.

 RCI’s Employee Engagement Surveys

 Would you like to know how engaged your workforce is?
-If you are interested in strengthening the level of job engagement in your organization, your first step is to gather hard data on your employees’ level of engagement.
-With this data in hand, you can then begin building a strategy for enhancing job engagement in every department and at every level of your organization.
-Russell Consulting has developed and validated a comprehensive Employee Engagement Assessment Survey that gives you feedback on your organization’s overall level of employee engagement and on each of the six engagement dimensions.
+If you are interested in strengthening job engagement in your organization, your first step is to gather complex data on your employees’ engagement levels.
+With this data in hand, you can begin building a strategy to enhance job engagement across every department and level of your organization.
+Russell Consulting has developed and validated a comprehensive Employee Engagement Assessment Survey that provides feedback on your organization’s overall level of employee engagement and each of the six engagement dimensions.

 Contact Russell Consulting today to find out how we can help you better understand and enhance the level of employee engagement in your organization!